The Discuss-Then-Execute Workflow

 - Be specific.
 Instead of "fix the bug", say "fix the login bug where users see a blank screen after entering wrong credentials – the issue is likely in

 src/auth/LoginForm.tsx."
-The more context upfront, the fewer wrong turns Claude takes. - Reference files directly.
+The more context you provide upfront, the fewer wrong turns Claude takes. - Reference files directly.
 Use

 @filenameto point Claude at specific files.
-This is faster and more reliable than letting it search.
+This is faster and more reliable than asking it to search.
 Tab completion works. - Provide external context.
-Paste URLs to GitHub issues, docs, or Stack Overflow answers directly.
-Claude will fetch and read them.
+Paste URLs to GitHub issues, docs, or Stack Overflow answers directly and Claude will fetch and read them.
 You can also paste screenshots with

 Control-V(notCommand-Von macOS). - Break complex tasks into steps.
 Rather than "build a user profile system", try: "1.
 Create a database model for user profiles.
 2. Add CRUD API endpoints.
 3. Build a profile page component."
 Claude handles each step sequentially and can course-correct between them.

 - State constraints explicitly.
-"Don't use external dependencies", "don't modify the existing API contract", "use our existing Button component from
+Things like "don't use external dependencies", "don't modify the existing API contract", or "use our existing Button component from

 src/components/ui." - Ask Claude to ask you questions.
-For ambiguous tasks: "Before you start, ask me any clarifying questions about the requirements."
-This is Claude acting as collaborator, not just executor.
+For ambiguous tasks, try: "Before you start, ask me any clarifying questions about the requirements."
+This is where the collaborator side of Claude is most useful – it can identify gaps in the brief before writing any code.

 Plan Mode

-Plan Mode is probably the single most impactful habit.
-Always plan before you execute, especially for anything non-trivial.
+Plan mode is probably the single most impactful habit you can build.
+For anything non-trivial, always plan before you execute.

 The Permission Mode Cycle